mannin35/CS-180-Project-5/README.md

 All the public methods within the class, such as `register` and `logIn` are used within the main program flow to interact with account information and retrieve User objects.

+#### Testing

+Applicable Test Cases:

+- Test 1: User Register
+- Test 2: User Login
+- Test 16: User does not exist for Login
+- Test 17: User registers with comma
+- Test 18: User registers with existing username
+- Test 19: User logs in with incorrect password
+- Test 20: User does not enter buyer or seller when Registering

 ### ApartmentsMessager